Why painting a wood paneling?

 Preparing the surface

 Before you can cover your wood paneling with paint, you should pay attention to its surface.
+Similar as when you paint furniture, the wood should be cleaned of any dirt.
 The boards shall be cleaned from dirt and dust.
 The old layers of paint and varnish must be thoroughly sanded - this way the fresh paint will stick better to the surface.

 Sanding the old surface is essential if you want to keep the natural look of the wood.
 If the old layers peel and fall off the surface, they need to be removed completely by thorough sanding.
 Otherwise just smoothening the boards is enough.